rv-harsha/rv-harsha/README.md

-# Hi, this is Harsha here ..
+# About me ..

-- 👋 I’m @rv-harsha
+- 👋 Hello.
-- 👀 I’m interested in solving machine learning and deep learning problems.
-It fascainates how software technologies are evolving to solve complex real world challenges.
+- 👀 I’m a passionate, curious and self-driven software engineer currently exploring emerging AI technologies in Machine Learning and Deep Learning.
-- 🌱 I’m a passionate, self-learnt software engineer.
+- 🌱 It fascainates how software technologies are evolving to solve complex real world challenges.
+Positvely looking forward to be a part of it.
-- 💞️ I’m looking to collaborate on software applications in ML and DL for face forensics.
+- 💞️ I’m looking to collaborate on software applications in Web, Integration, ML, and DL.
  Connect with me over LinkedIn or Gmail
 - 📫 You can reach me over mail - harsha.rv67@gmail.com
 <p align='center'>